Did you end that sentence in a preposition? For shame!

 Payment

 I accept payment via PayPal and Venmo.
-Half of the payment is due when I am ready to start editing the manuscript and half when the edit is complete.
+A quarter of the payment is due upfront to reserve your spot, another quarter is due when I am ready to start editing the manuscript, and the remainder is due when the edit is complete and must be paid before the manuscript is returned.
+This spreads out your cost and helps me know you’re serious.

-If you’d interested in working with me, please contact me using the form below.
-Include your name and email, your genre, manuscript word count, a brief summary or statement about the work, what kind of editing you want, your plans for the piece (traditional or indie publishing, a gift for a friend, etc.) and a timeline for the edit, if you have one.
+If you’re interested in working with me, please contact me using the form below.
+Include your name and email, your genre, manuscript word count, a brief summary or statement about the work, content level, what kind of editing you want, budget, your plans for the piece (traditional or indie publishing, a gift for a friend, etc.) and a timeline for the edit, if you have one.
+Also, please include what other editing the manuscript has received.

 What People Say about Me